-The 2025 WFP concluded a comprehensive engineering analysis that thoroughly examined both the state of the existing TMWA system and provided a blueprint for future expansion to meet a future MDD of almost 198 MGD.
-Therefore, based on current demand projections and where that growth is occurring, it is not necessary to reinvent the wheel and the current WFP can focus on verifying or modifying recommended capacities and facility sizing, re-establishing priorities and determine the revised timing of recommended improvements.
+The 2035 WFP update included a comprehensive engineering analysis that thoroughly examined both the state of the legacy TMWA system and integrated (post 2015) Washoe County water system, updated unit demand and peaking factors for each rate class, and provided a blueprint for future expansion to meet a future MDD of approximately 197 MGD.
+Therefore, based on current demand projections that are significantly lower than previous projections and spatial allocation of growth that is not significantly different from the previous WFP update, the current WFP update focuses on verifying or modifying recommended capacities and facility sizing, re-establishing priorities and updating the timing of recommended improvements.